DISCOVER HAYDN: THE LONDON SYMPHONY

 “The orchestra has a unique combination of humility, sensibility and musical imagination”, says Daniel Harding, chief conductor of the Swedish Radio Symphony Orchestra since 2007.
 “I have never had a concert with the orchestra where they haven’t played as though their lives depended on it!”

 The first radio orchestra was formed in 1925, the same year that the Swedish Radio Service began its broadcasts.
 Since then, the orchestra’s concerts have always been broadcast by the Swedish Radio.
 The Swedish Radio Symphony Orchestra received its current name in 1967.

 Through the years, the orchestra has had several distinguished chief conductors.
 Two of them, Herbert Blomstedt and Esa-Pekka Salonen, have since been appointed conductors laureate together with Valery Gergiev, a regular guest conductor and co-founder of the Baltic Sea Festival.

 Approximate concert length: 1 h 45 min (with intermission)

-Upbeat 6 pm: Simon Crawford-Phillips on Joseph Haydn
+UPBEAT 6 pm: Conductor and pianist Simon Crawford-Phillips in conversation with composer David Saulesco on Joseph Haydn and his music.